IMPORT AND EXPORT DICTIONARY

 With this import and export dictionary we want to clarify various foreign trade and international trade terms for interested users.
 In addition, we offer import consulting, export consulting and business consulting.

 What is an import?

-“The import of goods and services is the set of goods and services that are purchased by an importing country from a foreign exporting country for consumption or use.
+“The import of goods and import of services is the set of goods and services that are purchased by an importing country from a foreign exporting country for consumption or use.

 Therefore, it is simply buying products, equipment and services outside our borders in order to consume them within our borders.
 Normally, imports occur when it is more profitable to buy from other countries.

 What is an export?

-“Exports of goods and services are the goods and services that are sold by an exporting country to an importing foreign country for consumption or use.
+“Export of goods and export of services are the goods and services that are sold by an exporting country to an importing foreign country for consumption or use.

 Therefore, exporting is simply selling our products, equipment and services outside our borders.
 Normally, exporting occurs when there is demand for the bundle of goods and services in another country, either because of the cheaper availability of the product in the exporting country, because of economy of scale differences and/or because of government subsidies to the exporting country encouraging commercial sales to other importing countries.